bgorai005/deeplearning_assignment1/README.md

 ## Backward Propagation
 Backward propagation involves:
 - Performing forward propagation to obtain predictions
-- Calculating cross-entropy loss between predictions and actual labels
+- Calculating loss(cross_entropy and squared error loss) between predictions and actual labels
 - Computing gradients of the loss with respect to model parameters (weights and biases)
 - Using optimization algorithms to update model parameters, minimizing the loss over a specified number of epochs